michaelneale/goose-perception/README.md

 - **Reliable Wake Word Detection**: The system processes each chunk fully before moving to the next
 - **Focused Attention**: Once activated, the system captures the entire conversation without interruption

-This design ensures that the system properly captures complete conversations while maintaining a simple and reliable architecture.

-Press Ctrl+C to stop the application.